NASA-Planetary-Science/sbpy/docs/sbpy/activity.rst

   F_λ = 1.0232929922807537e-14 erg / (Angstrom cm2 s)
   log(F_λ) = -13.99

-The fluxd and from_fluxd methods also work with units of flux density per frequency, and mag and from_mag methods are provided for working with apparent magnitudes.
+The fluxd and from_fluxd methods work with units of flux density per wavelength or frequency, and mag and from_mag methods are provided for working with apparent magnitudes.

   >>> fnu = flam.to('Jy', u.spectral_density(wave))
   >>> print(fnu)